Trump backs sentencing reform, hits Bill Clinton for 1994 crime bill

 "It rolls back some of the provisions of the Clinton crime law that disproportionately harmed [the] African-American community," Trump said at a White House event.

+The House passed a piece of the proposal earlier this year with 360 votes — including 226 Republicans and 134 Democrats.

+The deal emerging in the Senate would include a retroactive application of a 2010 law designed to create greater parity in sentencing for crack and powder cocaine convictions.

-He thanked his son-in-law, Jared Kushner, who has been the White House point person on criminal justice reform efforts.
+Trump thanked his son-in-law, Jared Kushner, who has been the White House point person on its delayed criminal justice reform efforts.

 "He feels very deeply about it," Trump said.